lavague-ai/LaVague/docs/index.md

 </div>

 !!! note "On-premise"
-    While LaVague Agents are leveraged via a remote API by default, we can provide on-premise deploymentmfor entreprise users.
+    While LaVague Agents are leveraged via a remote API by default, we can provide on-premise deployment for entreprise users.

     Find out more [here](./docs/get-started/on-prem.md)